Goussarov-Polyak-Viro Conjecture for degree three case: Preliminaries

 \section{Preliminaries}

-In this section, definitions and notations are based on \cite{Ito}. \begin{definition}[arrow diagram, cf.~\cite{gpv}] An \emph{arrow diagram} is a configuration of $n$ pair(s) of points up to ambient isotopy on an oriented circle where each pair of points consists of a starting point and an end point and where the circle has the standard (counterclockwise) orientation.
-If an arrow diagram has a base point which is on the circle and which does not coincide with one of the paired points, the arrow diagram is also called a based arrow diagram.
-If there is no confusion, a based arrow diagram is simply called an arrow diagram.
+In this section, definitions and notations are based on \cite{Ito}. \begin{definition}[arrow diagram \cite{gpv}] An \emph{arrow diagram} is a configuration of $n$ pair(s) of points up to ambient isotopy on an oriented circle where each pair of points consists of a starting point and an end point and where the circle has the standard (counterclockwise) orientation and each pair has a sign.
+If an arrow diagram has a base point which is on the circle and which does not coincide with one of the paired points, the arrow diagram is also called a \emph{based arrow diagram}.
+If there is no confusion, a based arrow diagram is simply called an \emph{arrow diagram}.
 If an arrow diagram is a configuration of $n$ pair(s) of points, the integer $n$ is called the {\it{length}} of the arrow diagram.
 Traditionally, two points of each pair are connected by a (straight) arc, and an assignment of starting and end points on the boundary points of an arc is represented by an arrow on the arc from the starting point to the end point.
-The arc is called an \emph{arrow}. \end{definition} \begin{remark}[a terminological remark] We mimic ideas of \cite{gpv}, but the definition of arrow diagrams is slightly different from that of \cite{gpv} (cf.~\cite{FHIKM, Ito_kodai, ItoTakamura}). \end{remark} \begin{definition}[Reidemeister moves on arrow diagrams, cf.~\cite{Kauffman, gpv}]
+The arc is called an \emph{arrow}. \end{definition} \begin{remark}[a terminological remark] In this paper, we use a simple notation called an \emph{unsigned arrow diagram} $x$ that is the sum of over all ways to assign signs to the arrows, i.e.,